Most probable paths for developed processes: Equations for developed most probable paths

 \subsection{Change of connection}

-Since we have used the notion of anti-development to define our most-probable paths, we should verify that this indeed is invariant under our choices of structure to represent the equation.
+Since we have used the notion of development to define our developed most-probable paths, we need to show that this definition does not depend on the connection if the results are the same.
+To be specific several different choices of affine connection that will give us the same solution of